ProvableHQ/welcome/documentation/aleo/02_hello.md

 Where:

-- owner: the public address of the program, as found in the `development.address` of the `build/program.json` file.
+- owner: the public address of the program, as found in the `PRIVATE_KEY` of the `.env` file.
 - microcredits: the amount of credits that the record owns.
 - other parameters: depending on the program itself (in this example, we used the parameter _amount_ with the value 50).